 Yesterday, as I was walking through my garden with a friend, she discovered this wonderful and mysterious Trillium - a precious, native orchid.
 It was hidden away and I had no idea it was in the garden.
-Did I plant this years ago and forgot about it?
+Did I plant this years ago and forget about it?
 A Trillum is...

 Winter is over and so too are Camellias.
 They bloom from December into early April.
 Here are the last blooms from my plants which I overwinter in a cold room in my house.

 Late summer is here.
 Goldenrod has appeared which is always the first sign of autumn.
 Purple loosestrife and Queen Anne's Lace are everywhere in fields.
 Besides the flowers growing in my own garden, I've been out picking from the roadside.
 Here's what I picked from my...

 In winter a Camellia is the preferred flower in the tearoom.
 It blooms from October through April.
 Each flower may last for several days but only the bud is used with a deciduous branch from a shrub or tree such as Viburnam or Fothergilla.
 The structure of the branch...

 It"s almost February and today it"s snowing.
 I"m starting to put together my spring wish list.

 Oh joy, oh rapture

 Oh joy, oh rapture This is the name of a lily I planted a couple of years ago.
 I thought the name was kind of arbitrary and wonderfully poetic.
 I didn't get it until tonight in late July when I walked out into the night, my garden illuminated only by the full moon.
 I...